akjoshi/linkedsdg/README.md

 12. Push the new configuration to the production namespace: `kubectl apply -f ./.k8s/[version]`

 13. Test the application.
 There should be no issues, except in rare occasions.

+14. If you need to rollback to a previous version, simply run `kubectl apply -f ./.k8s/[version]`, where `[version]` is the version that previously was deployed.

+**Never delete deployment versions from the .k8s folder**